 The city has one of the world´s best and most amazing shopping, dining, and nightlife, with the biggest number of Michelin-starred restaurants in the world in the 2019 guide.
 Toky has an incredible 230 restaurants with Michelin stars!
 But you will also find delicious and cheaper restaurants and food courts.
 Grab a hot bowl of steaming ramen and slurp away just like the locals.
 Read our post on what dishes you must try when visiting Japan.

-Tokyo can be divided into eight different and exciting areas and neighborhoods, all with its distinct character and lots of things to do:
+Tokyo can be divided into eight different and exciting areas and neighborhoods, all with their distinct character and lots of things to do:

 Spend two full days here, as there is plenty to do and see in Tokyo.
 Tokyo is the place to experience the modern side and culture of this amazing country.

-⇒ Read more: What To Do In Tokyo – A Tokyo Itinerary
+⇒ Read more: What To See And Do In Tokyo – A Tokyo Itinerary

 Where To Stay In Tokyo